 For the sake of speeding things up, you may want a number of colleagues to meet with a candidate in one day.
 To do that virtually, create one event where the candidate and all interviewers can join by following the same link.
 Everyone involved (including the candidate) should be aware of the timeline in advance, e.g. “9:00 - 9:20 meeting with the recruiter / 9:30 - 10:00 meeting with the head of development / 10:10 - 10:40 meeting with the marketing director.”
 This way, each interviewer will know exactly when to sign in and wrap things up for a pleasant handoff.
 It’s best to schedule some breaks in between meetings so that candidates have time to get some water, use the restroom, etc.

-But wait, there’s more!
-For tips on getting set up ahead of time, and evaluating candidates afterward, see the original version of this article on Workable.
+For more tips on getting set up ahead of time, and evaluating candidates afterward, see the original version of this article on Workable.

 Christina Pavlou is a former recruiter who writes about HR, diversity in the workplace, and the shape of things to come at Workable.